-I started with the strategy concept, roughly three dozen funds, and our Tactical Model which is capable of crunching dozens of funds to identify those which outperform.
+I started with the strategy concept, roughly three dozen funds, and our Tactical Model which is capable of crunching through large numbers of funds to identify those which outperform.
 Two things became clear:

 - The ARK Innovation funds deliver relatively higher performance than other candidate funds

-- The risk levels are on the high side for conservative investors
+- The risk levels are extremely high side for conservative investors

 ARK Innovation Funds